llmaze3/RollADice/README.md

 # How To Compile In MacOS Terminal

 - Type cd, moving to the directory of the file
-- To compile type: javac Restaurant.java
+- To compile type: javac RollDice.java
 - To execute type: java Restaurant